-- R v R (2019, ongoing) – Client accused of fraudulently misspelling carbon credits to the retail market.
+- R v R (2019, ongoing) – Client is a broker accused of fraudulently mis-selling millions of voluntary carbon credits to the retail market.

 - R v B (2019, ongoing) – Client accused of murder following a shooting in a snooker club in East London.

 - R v E-S – Murder (2019) – High profile murder of a doorman at an exclusive party on Park Lane on New Year’s Eve.
 Alex acted for one of six defendants in the case.
 Alex’s client was the only defendant to be cleared of all charges of murder, GBH and violent disorder.